 Alan Mitchell: CTR is without doubt one of the most important aspects of Quality Score.
 No matter how relevant your ads are, if people fail click on them, your Quality Score will take a hit.

 But as Hal rightly points out, CTR is not the sole factor of Quality Score.
 Considering that as soon as you upload a new campaign, you can immediately see the Quality Score of your keywords (without any CTR data), there must be some sort of relevancy algorithm at work which calculates an initial Quality Score before any CTR data is accrued.

 Richard Cotton: It's a pretty good basic overview of the process, but like most things with Google there is a hell of a lot of devil in the detail and that is not as simple and transparent as the video makes it seem.
-If you're an AdWords Consultant and you work on an AdWords account for any length of time and you will find keywords that fit the bill by the standards Hal Varian draws up but that still get bad scores, and then other times the opposite.
+If you're a Google Ads Consultant and you work on a Google Ads account for any length of time and you will find keywords that fit the bill by the standards Hal Varian draws up but that still get bad scores, and then other times the opposite.